CLI Commands Comprehensive Reference

 Required Arguments:

-• sources - Comma-separated list of source IDs (no spaces)
+• sources - Space- or comma-separated list of source IDs (both forms work)

 Available Sources: